-Media agencies pull photo of Kate Middleton over manipulation concerns
+Media agencies pull photo of Kate, Princess of Wales, citing manipulation

 Reuters said it had deleted the image “following a post-publication review”.

-When contacted for comment, the AP directed Al Jazeera to an AP article about the withdrawal decision.
+When contacted for comment, the AP and AFP directed Al Jazeera to statements contained in the withdrawal notices issued to their media clients.

-Reuters, AFP and Getty Images did not immediately respond to an emailed request for comment.
+Reuters and Getty Images did not immediately respond to an emailed request for comment.

 Kensington Palace did not immediately respond to a request for comment.